Sooly64/python-practice-projects/README.md

 - ✅ CLI Calculator
 - ✅ CLI DNA/RNA Sequence to Amino Acid Translator
 - ✅ CLI Web Scraper for [Quotes to Scrape](https://quotes.toscrape.com/) based on a specific tag
+- ✅ Book Price Web Scraper for [Books to Scrape](https://books.toscrape.com/), saves sorted data to a `.csv` file

 More to Come!